-The circle of fifths shows the relationship among the 12 tones of the chromatic scale.
-Their corresponding key signatures, and the associated major and minor keys in one handy wheel-shaped diagram.
+The circle of fifths shows the relationship between the 12 tones in the chromatic scale, their corresponding key signatures, and the associated major and minor keys, all in one handy wheel-shaped diagram.

 The Camelot Wheel

-The Camelot Wheel is a fantastic way to not only visualise keys but see what other keys would mix in well.
-It gives each key a number and letter tags such as 9A, rather than using the traditional naming scheme of Em or Eminor, and gives it colour.
+The Camelot Wheel is a fantastic way to not only visualise keys, but also to see what other keys would mix in well.
+It gives each key a number and letter tag, such as 9A, rather than using the traditional naming scheme of Em or Eminor, and gives it a colour.

-Keys are denoted by numbers and A/B for minor/major keys respectively, so E major is 12B and D-flat minor is 12A.
-It’s easy to see by glancing at the Camelot wheel that a song recorded in F (7B) would mix harmonically into a song recorded in D minor (7A).
+Keys are denoted by numbers and an A or B to indicate minor or major keys respectively, so E major becomes 12B and D flat minor becomes 12A.
+It’s easy to see by glancing at the Camelot Wheel that a song recorded in F (7B) would mix harmonically into a song recorded in D minor (7A).

 Open Key Notation

-Very similar to the Camelot Wheel, the open key notation is an open-source method of visualising keys.
-However, the Camelot Wheel is a copyrighted system by Mixed In Key.
-Used by Traktor, Open Key Notation is very similar to the original circle of fifths.
-The only difference is that the Open key uses D / M for major/minor, based on German (dur / moll) rather than English (major/minor).
-So F major is 12d, and D minor is 12m.
+The Camelot Wheel is a copyrighted system created by Mixed In Key.
+A very similar system is the Open Key Notation which is an open-source method of visualising keys and is used in Traktor.
+Open Key Notation is very similar to the original circle of fifths.
+The only difference is that Open Key uses D or M to indicate major or minor based on German (dur or moll) rather than English (major or minor).
+So F major becomes 12d, and D minor becomes 12m.

 Finding the key of a track

-Finding the key of a piece of music used to involve a thorough knowledge of the above musical theory and an excellent ear to find the key manually.
+Finding the key of a piece of music used to involve a thorough knowledge of the above music theory and an excellent ear to find the key manually.
 However, these days we have various pieces of software that can analyse our tracks and find the key for us.
-The software is usually very accurate and can even find other information such as the BPM at the same time.
+The software is usually very accurate and can even find other information such as the BPM of a track at the same time.